matthewPendergast/schedule-1-business-tracker-cli/README.md

 ## How to Use

 1. Run `main.py` in a terminal or inside VS Code.
-2. Use the numbered menu to add sales, product information, or export data.
+2. Use the numbered menu to add sales, set up product information, or export data.
 3. After exporting, check the `business_report.xlsx` and `figures/` folder for reports and charts.

 ## Notes